voice-hearing/voice-hearing.github.io/content/contact/index.md

   caption: Image credit - [Pixabay - Markus Winkler](https://pixabay.com/photos/privacy-policy-dsgvo-5243225/)
 ---

-Azadi Trust warmly invites you to connect with a story of hope, freedom, and heartfelt service where your contact becomes the first step toward belonging, transformation, and community impact in South-East Birmingham.
+Azumi Trust warmly invites you to connect with a story of hope, freedom, and heartfelt service where your contact becomes the first step toward belonging, transformation, and community impact in South-East Birmingham.

 ---

-## Contact Us — Azadi Trust
+## Contact Us — Azumi Trust

 *“Knock, and the door will be opened to you.”* — Jesus Christ (Matthew 7:7)